-- Now the process to erase the iPhone, iPad will start, leave iPhone/iPad and PC until the latest software version is installed on your device.
+- Now the process to erase the iPhone/iPad will start, keep your iPhone/iPad connected to Mac/PC until the latest software version is installed on your device.

 The computer stores certain temporary files and iOS downloads to boost up the restoring and updating process of the iPhone.
 What if those files are corrupted?
 Even after making dozens of attempts on the same computer won’t be helpful, delete the corrupted iOS downloads from the PC and then restore the iPhone in recovery mode.